skyfielders/python-skyfield/skyfield/documentation/time.rst

 The UT1 time is derived from the direction that the Earth happens to be pointing at any given moment.
-And the Earth is a young world with a still-molten iron core, and viscous mantle, and continents that rise and fall as each passing ice age weighs down upon them and then melts away.
+And the Earth is a young world with a still-molten iron core, a viscous mantle, and continents that rise and fall as each passing ice age weighs them down with ice and then melts away.
 We think that we can predict, with high accuracy, where the planets will be in their orbits thousands of years from now.